Box Forest Circuit is rated as one of the best Lamington National Park walks through the UNESCO Heritage-listed Gondwana

 WHAT TO EXPECT ON THE CIRCUIT

-Box Forest Circuit is the longer, but more scenic way to reach Elabana Falls and I highly recommend taking this route if you have the time.
+Box Forest is the longer, but more scenic way to reach Elabana Falls and I highly recommend taking this route if you have the time.
 It took us around 4.5 hours from start to finish, including plenty of stops to take photos at multiple waterfalls which can be found along this trail.

-The Box Forest Circuit trail is a combination of tar-sealed pathways, rock steps, creek crossings and clearly marked dirt tracks, making it suitable for the average person with some hiking abilities.
+The trail is a combination of tar-sealed pathways, rock steps, creek crossings, and clearly marked dirt tracks, making it suitable for the average person with some hiking abilities.

 The circuit trail will lead you through the lush Gondwana Rainforest that makes up the Green Mountains section of Lamington National Park.

-There are some fun obstacles on the Box Forest Circuit that you will encounter such as hanging vines, enormous Strangler Fig trees, flowing streams and creek crossings, all of which add to the exciting adventure!
+There are some fun obstacles along the way that you will encounter such as hanging vines, enormous Strangler Fig trees, flowing streams, and creek crossings.

-Also, don’t forget to pack some snacks and plenty of drinking water before heading off on your Box Forest Circuit hike in Lamington National Park.
+Also, don’t forget to pack some snacks and plenty of drinking water before heading off on your hike in Lamington National Park.

 Fallen trees on the circuit

 Epic scenes on the trail

-The first set of falls you will encounter on the Box Forest Circuit is Nugurin Falls.
+The first set of falls you will encounter on the circuit is Nugurin Falls.

 Nugurin Falls features a large freshwater pool and a mellow surge of water that flows down a small rock face.
 The water flow through this particular valley is all fed from upper Canungra Creek.

 Nugurin Falls Lamington National Park

-Darragumai Falls is the second waterfall you will encounter on the Box Forest Circuit, featuring a wide set of falls that flows effortlessly down a slanted rock face and into a natural pool below.
+Darragumai Falls is the second waterfall you will encounter, featuring a wide set of falls that flows effortlessly down a slanted rock face and into a natural pool below.

-Spend a few moments here marveling at Darragumai Falls from below before continuing upstream along the Box Forest Circuit to the next set of falls.
+Spend a few moments here marveling at Darragumai Falls from below before continuing upstream along the trail to the next set of falls.